patr1c1a/gamestats/readme.md

 3. Stat (endpoint: **/stats/**)

 * `id`: Autonumeric field that represents the primary key in the database.
 Read-only field.
 * `player`: The player associated to the stat.
 A foreign key to the *Player* model.
+Must be included in the player's list of the *game* field.
 Required field.
 * `creation_date`: Date of card creation.
 Automatically defaults to the current date of entry.
 Read-only field.
 * `score`: The score obtained by the player.
 Must be a positive number.
 Optional field.
 * `game`: The game associated to the stat.
 A foreign key to the *Game* model.
 Optional field.